Bjoerns-TB/M5Stack-LoRaWAN-Network-Tester/README.md

 A LoRaWAN Network Tester based on the M5Stack, compatible with TTN (The Things Network)

 ## Setup
-This is designed to work with the following hardware:
+The tester is designed to work with the following hardware:
   - M5Core (Basic, Gray or Fire)
   - M5Go Base (optional)
   - M5Stack GPS Module (optional)